Campfire Dutch Oven Bread (Camp Oven Bread Recipe)

 Living History Camp Bread

 Meandering through rows of canvas tents, I became fascinated by a woman kneading and baking bread in a Dutch oven.
-A large, 12-quart oven that was producing an equally large loaf of bread.
+A large, 12-quart oven was producing an equally large loaf of bread.

 The aroma was indescribable.
 People were drawn from every corner of the site, including the large crowd the bread was intended for.
 Lucky people!